Phoebe Snow (character): Advertising campaign

 Rail travel around 1900 was tough on the clothing of passengers.
-After a long trip on a coal-powered train, travellers frequently would disembark covered with black soot, unless the locomotives were powered by anthracite, a cleaner-burning form of coal.
-The Lackawanna owned vast anthracite mines in Pennsylvania, and could legitimately claim that the clothes of their passengers would remain clean after a long trip.
+After a long trip on a train hauled by a bituminous coal-fired steam locomotive, travelers would frequently disembark covered with black soot.
+This usually wasn’t the case when the locomotive burned anthracite, a cleaner-burning type of coal.
+The Lackawanna owned vast anthracite mines in Pennsylvania, and up until World War I, burned anthracite in their passenger locomotives.
+Hence the road could legitimately claim that their passengers’ clothing would remain clean after a long trip.

 To promote this, the Calkins advertising department created, "Phoebe Snow", described as "a young New York socialite, and a frequent passenger of the Lackawanna."
 The advertising campaign presented Miss Snow as often traveling to Buffalo, New York, and always wearing a white dress.
 Calkins said he based the campaign on an earlier series of Lackawanna car cards (advertisements displayed inside coaches) - All in Lawn - created by DL&W advertising manager, Wendell P. Colton.
 They had been built on a rather limiting nursery rhyme, The House That Jack Built, and featured a nameless heroine dressed in white.
 For his new campaign, Calkins adopted a form of verse inspired by an onomatopoetic rhyme, Riding on the Rail, that he felt offered endless possibilities.

 The first advertisement featured the image of Phoebe Snow and a short poem: